 This study differs from other studies, for three reasons.
 First, we will examine the relationship between capital and financial performance of 4.36 million SMEs across all sectors and regions in Indonesia.
 So far, research on SMEs has focused on certain sectors or regions, so the results may not reflect actual conditions.
 Therefore, testing on 4.7 million SMEs is expected to reflect more accurate results.
-Second, we examine the relationship using panel data for three years, so as to be able to provide more complete information with a high degree of variability, and be able to explain the relationship between time periods, both shortterm and long-term.
-Third, we will explore the role of financial partners in the relationship between capital and financial performance of SMEs.
+Second, we examine the relationship using panel data for three years, to be able to provide more complete information with a high degree of variability and be able to explain the relationship between periods, both short-term and long-term.
+Third, we will explore the role of financial partners in the relationship between capital and the financial performance of SMEs.
 The role of financial partners in the relationship between capital and financial performance has never been studied by anyone, and we are the first to explore it.
-So far, partnership relationships in the context of SMEs are dominantly carried out in supply chain partnerships, as was done by Sukwadi et al. (2013), Mofokeng and Chinomona (2019).
+So far, partnership relationships in the context of SMEs are dominantly carried out in supply chain partnerships, as was done by Sukwadi et al. (2013) and Mofokeng & Chinomona (2019).
 Therefore, exploring the role of financial partners in this relationship is expected to make a positive contribution to the development of science and research methodologies, especially in the field of entrepreneurship.
 In addition, an assessment of the role of this financial partner can also identify the efforts of the government and other stakeholders.
-In this case, whether the financial partners in SMEs that have been pursued by the government and other stakeholders have provided benefits for increasing the capital and performance of SMEs or not.
-Thus, the results of this study are also expected to provide practical contributions, which can be used as consideration for formulating related policies.
+Thus, the results of this study are also expected to provide practical contributions, which can be used as a consideration for formulating related policies.